 ๐ฌ๐ฌ Saint Anne, Guernsey

-Alderney Airport (ACI) primarily handles regional and inter-island flights, with commercial services limited to routes to Guernsey (GCI) and Southampton (SOU).
-Aurigny is the main airline operating year-round flights on these routes, while Finist'Air offers seasonal services.
-Because of its design as a small regional airport, ACI is not set up as a major transit hub.
+Alderney Airport (ACI) primarily handles regional and inter-island flights, with commercial services limited to routes to Guernsey (GCI) and Southampton (SOU) on the UK mainland.
+Aurigny is the main airline operating year-round flights on these routes, while Finist'Air offers seasonal services from France.
+Because of its design as a small regional airport, ACI is not set up as a major transit hub; it serves more as an endpoint for those visiting the island.
+The facility is modest but efficient, reflecting the unique character of the Channel Islands' aviation network, which relies heavily on small-aircraft operations to bridge the gap between the islands and the mainland.

-If your journey involves connecting flights, particularly through Guernsey or Southampton, you will typically need to collect your luggage, exit the arrivals area, and then re-check in for your subsequent flight.
-It is highly advisable to allocate ample time between flights for these steps, especially considering potential delays due to weather conditions common in the Channel Islands (such as fog).
-A minimum of 1.5 to 2 hours is recommended for such self-transfers to ensure a smooth connection.
+If your journey involves connecting flights, particularly through Guernsey or Southampton, you will typically need to perform a self-transfer.
+This process involves collecting your checked luggage, exiting the arrivals area, and then proceeding to the main check-in desks to re-register for your subsequent flight.
+It is highly advisable to allocate an ample buffer of at least 1.5 to 2 hours between flights for these steps.
+This is especially important considering that weather conditions in the Channel Islands, such as the frequent and unpredictable fog, can often lead to flight delays or cancellations, potentially impacting your ability to reach a larger international hub for onward travel.

 Minimum domestic connection: